metakermit/fail-nicely-django/README.md

 getting Django/Flask, `gunicorn` and `supervisord` to behave nicely with the log output, I started assembling the best options I found into a nice example configuration.
-This is still work in progress, as I'm learning about the components involved as I'm going along, so suggestions and patches are welcome :smiley:.
+This is still work in progress, so suggestions and patches are welcome :smiley:.

 Can I try it?